Fenwick & Co Boat Store: History

 After the death of John Fenwick in 1901 his sons carried on the business.
 At the time of writing of the 1993 Conservation Plan, it "was the only traditional waterfront industry still in operation in this part of Balmain."
 At that time the site was owned by Brambles Group who had purchased the site in 1986.

 A number of physical changes occurred on the site during the twentieth century.
 In 1950 the Shipwrights Arms was sold to Miller's brewery by Fenwick's company (who had purchased it as part of their original acquisition in 1883).
 The boat store was heavily modified in 1963 by the removal of much of its eastern gable, the lowering of its roof and the modification of its setting which included raising ground levels on the southern and western sides.
 At that time, an administration building was erected on the adjacent site.

 In 1993, Brambles submitted a development application for the development of the existing two-storey office building and the erection of eight dwellings.
 It was the subject of community concern, and was refused by Leichhardt Council on 28 September 1993.
 Numerous subsequent applications were made by successive owners (Brambles, RoseCorp and Bezzina) and objections lodged by individuals or groups, public meetings held, petitions submitted and Land and Environment Court action taken.

 Many residents appeared resigned to accepting the plans of the final developer, Bezzina, when in late 2002 a community group, "Reclaim Bells Foreshore" was formed to attempt to have it acquired as open space for future generations.
 It was supported by the then-mayor of Leichhardt, Maire Sheehan.
 A large public meeting in Iloura Reserve on 27 July 2003 boosted the campaign, and on 26 August 2003 Leichhardt Council decided to compulsorily acquire the site.

 Following the acquisition, the 1963 administration building was demolished in 2008 to extend the open space of Iloura Reserve and realise part of a plan for a continuous foreshore park.
 The heritage building underwent a $2 million restoration in 2012.

 In 2015, Leichhardt Council passed a development application for an 80-seat restaurant, with a 2.5m hole to be cut in the building's side and a new large concrete balcony built to meet accessibility requirements.
 This was also met with community opposition, with opponents making their own proposal involving a smaller cafe, gallery and alternative disability access.
 The redevelopment was reportedly due to be completed in mid-2018.
+The restaurant has been operating as The Fenwick since 2019.